Believe it, or not, there’s a mini Hell’s Museum at Jalan Kayu.

 With unprecedented numbers of COVID-19 community infections, and a school killing, it’s clear that the weeks ahead for Singapore are not going to be easy.
 At the moment, there are even talks about downscaling this year’s National Day Parade.
 (Update: It was postponed)

-Coincidentally, and right before the community infection cases started swarming in, there was also much hype about the renovated Har Par Villa.
+Coincidentally, and right before the community infection cases started spiking, there was also much hype about the renovated Har Par Villa.
 Particularly, the upcoming reopening of the Hell’s Museum attraction.

 Well, that reopening is scheduled for October 2021.
 The way things are going, who knows whether it would be delayed.
 (I hope not)